 Middle School students receive a rigorous grounding in language, math, science, the arts and humanities, and in the completion of adult work known as the "occupations" curriculum.
 Classrooms in the main building are used for traditional study, and include an art studio, library, and science and computer labs.
 Classroom work is integrated with field study, interaction with visiting experts, work on and off the farm, and a range of other experiences.

 The students' daily ritual is not unlike those of more traditional schools.
 Possessions are stowed in lockers, classes start and end at regular intervals, homework is assigned and assessed, and the comprehension of knowledge and concepts is demonstrated through the student's work and presentation of knowledge to the community.
 The approach, however, is thoroughly Montessori — where the end result lies not in a letter grade or diploma, but in the development of intellect, creativity, and independence.
-Teachers provide direction and guidance, with the goal of developing students who work freely and independently.
+Guides provide direction and guidance, with the goal of developing students who work freely and independently.